ranjodh-kaur/PPS_2022/2221024/program28.md

-## Program 26: Write a program to show the factorial of a given number
+##  Write a program to show the factorial of a given number
 ```
 #include <stdio.h>
 int fact(int n)